-EPS use in urgent and other care settings
+EPS across care settings

-Published on: 22nd November 2017 | Updated on: 22nd August 2024
+Published on: 22nd November 2017 | Updated on: 4th September 2025

 EPS was originally rolled out to GP practices.
 However, EPS continues to be expanded to urgent and other care settings.